Referendums in Taiwan: Defensive referendum

-2017–2019 amendments to the Referendum Act
+2017–2025 amendments to the Referendum Act

 No national referendum question had reached the majority support quota until 2018, when seven questions were approved as part of a ten-question referendum.
 Three had been successful at the local level.
 New Power Party, Taiwan Solidarity Union, and some DPP members are major forces in the legislature calling for reform.

 The Legislative Yuan revised several sections of the Referendum Act in December 2017.
 The first round proposal threshold for national and local referendums were cut from 0.1 to 0.01 percent of the electorate in the most recent presidential election, and the second tier proposal threshold for referendums was lowered from 5 to 1.5 percent of the electorate.
 Additionally, referendums will be declared passed if a majority of voters vote for propositions, and the number of agreeing votes reaches 25 percent of the electorate, instead of 50 percent.

 Several amendments to the Referendum Act were proposed in June 2019, among them a requirement for voters to provide a photocopy of their National Identification Card when voting on referendums.
 An amendment to separate election years from referendum years was passed, and took effect in August 2021.
 The same amendment also limited referendum voting to every two years, and mandated a specific date for the vote, the fourth Saturday in August.
+In November 2025, the Referendum Act was amended, mandating referendum proposals be approved within three to six months and be held alongside national elections, if an election was scheduled during that time.

 Article 25 of the Referendum Act was amended in 2018, permitting absentee voting for national referendums, once such procedures were enumerated in a separate law.
 The Central Election Commission proposed a bill on absentee voting in referendums in 2020, and it was approved by the Executive Yuan in September 2021.